Kentucky Declaration of Neutrality: Geographic reasons

-Kentucky's geographic location is cited as a large reason why the state decided to remain neutral during the American Civil War.
-Standing directly between the Union States and the Confederate States, Kentucky inhabitants were influenced greatly from both sides.
-Northern and Eastern Kentucky strongly sided with the Union, while Southern and Western Kentucky agreed more with the Confederacy.
+Kentucky's geographic location as a border southern state in the Upper South, is cited as a large reason why the state decided to remain neutral during the American Civil War.
+Standing directly between the Union States and the Confederate States with Kentucky being in the Border South, Kentucky inhabitants were influenced greatly from both sides.
+Northern and Eastern Kentucky strongly sided with the Union, while Central/Southern and Western Kentucky agreed more with the Confederacy.
 Governor Beriah Magoffin knew that choosing a side in the war would upset a major portion state's population, regardless of who Kentucky sided with.
-In effort to avoid rage-motivated riots and protests, as well as mass emigration of Kentucky's population to other states, Magoffin decided remaining neutral was the best coarse of action.
+In effort to avoid rage-motivated riots and protests, as well as mass emigration of Kentucky's population to other states, Magoffin decided remaining neutral was the best course of action.

 Economic reasons

-Kentucky's economy depended greatly on trade from northern states.
+Kentucky's economy like other states of the Upper South.
+While being a traditional southern plantation economy, also depended greatly on trade from northern states.
 By the beginning of the American Civil War in 1861 an average of 1,000 shipments were delivered from Cincinnati each week.
 Siding with the Confederacy would quickly result in trade between Kentucky and northern states being cut off, severely effecting Kentucky's economic well-being.
-Trading with southern states, however, was strongly opposed by Kentuckians as the South had a strict Anti-Tariff Policy.
-Despite this, slave labor still greatly benefited Kentucky's economy.
+Trading with fellow southern states, however, was strongly opposed by Kentuckians as the South had a strict Anti-Tariff Policy.
+Despite this, slave labor still greatly benefited Kentucky's economy and ran the large scale tobacco plantations of the state.
 Despite Governor Beriah Magoffin working to take preventive action, Kentucky's economy still faced many damages after the American Civil War ended.
 Kentucky was forced to deal with the aftermath and pay for the damages of the thirteen battles that occurred within its borders during the American Civil War, putting the state under financial turmoil.